The Early Years 1857 – 1920s

 On deciding to form the present day club, the founder members decided to build on this local history and began an archery club in the April of 1984, thus re-forming the 'Archers of Teme'.

-Carrying on with tradition, the home shooting ground is at Easton Court by kind permission of Mrs Cardiff, the home of Mrs Bailey who was Lady Patroness of the club in 1868.
+Carrying on with tradition, the home shooting ground was at Easton Court by kind permission of Mrs Cardiff, the home of Mrs Bailey who was Lady Patroness of the club in 1868.
 In 2011 the club moved to Brimfield & Little Hereford Sports Club.